boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

       any observed packet of this Flow contains the corresponding IPv6 extension header.
 Otherwise, if no observed packet of this Flow contained the respective IPv6 extension header, the value of the corresponding bit is 0.
-The IPv6 EH associated with each bit is provided in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
+The IPv6 extension header associated with each bit is provided in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
 : The value should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.